-1. The area has a positive image and attracts people and businesses
+CLACKMANNANSHIRE PRIORITY OUTCOME: the area has a positive image and attracts people and businesses

-- 1. We live in a Scotland that is the most attractive place for doing business in Europe - 2.
-We realise our full economic potential with more and better employment opportunities for our people - 12.
-We value and enjoy our built and natural environment and protect it and enhance it for future generations
+Contributing to National Outcomes: 1.
+We live in a Scotland that is the most attractive place for doing business in Europe 2.
+We realise our full economic potential with more and better employment opportunities for our people 12.
+We value and enjoy our built and natural environment and protect it and enhance it for future generations.